-A robust and straightforward advocate will be able to compile all of the information.
+A robust and straightforward advocate will compile all of the information.
 Then he can place it on a plausible settlement demand letter.
-Afterward, he notifies the insurance provider for the liable defendant.
+Afterward, he notifies the insurance provider of the liable defendant.
 No doubt, this could help settle or prepare for trial.

-Doing the initial workup, getting investigative reports, as well as other evidence, enables your injury law firm to represent your interests accurately.
-It is only following this method that gives your representative the best shot at getting you big money to compensate you handily.
+Doing the initial workup and getting investigative reports and other evidence enables your injury law firm to represent your interests accurately.
+Only following this method gives your representative the best shot at getting you big money to compensate you handily.

-The costs associated with severe and even minor injuries can always be a severe economic drain on someone rich or just barely making it.
+The costs associated with severe and even minor injuries can always be a powerful economic drain on someone rich or barely making it.
 So no matter what the social strata of the motorcycle victim, they must all take steps to protect their legal rights.

 The first and foremost important action a crash victim can take is to get into the ambulance and ride to the hospital E.R.
-Any delay in the chain of events and getting emergency medical care, allows a creative defense attorney to claim your injuries are fake.
+Any delay in the chain of events and emergency medical care allows a creative defense attorney to claim your injuries are fake.

 P Is on way to rugby game.
 P gets rear-ended by B’s car.
 Defendant B is in so much pain, he is medically evacuated.
 So he rides to the hospital in the ambulance.
 Plaintiff P calls a close by friend.
 So the friend picks him up.
 Next, P arrives at the hospital an hour later.
 But now he complains of and exhibits objective symptoms of a broken collar-bone.
 P sues B for the broken collar bone, easily proving the liability of B but only wins $1 in damages!

 In the example above, the defense attorney successfully convinced a jury that P went on to play his rugby game.
-So he was able to suggest the P either broke or made his collar bone injury worse during the match.
+So he suggested that the P either broke or made his collarbone injury worse during the match.
 For this reason, alone, P decided to get treatment.

 Of course, experts can opine that adrenaline acts as a masking agent.
 Thus, pain takes time to show.
 And this is because that chemical remains chemically masked for a time.
 So although a gap in treatment is not fatal, it helps the defendant create doubt in the minds of the judge or jury.
 Because of this, Ehline always encourages the caller to get to the hospital.
 What we do is meet victims at the hospital and start protecting their claims right away.

-Injuries that don’t always rear their ugly heads upon impact are the soft tissue cases.
-These are the cases that insurance adjusters and their T.V. ad campaigns elude to as being of little or no value.
-So insurers claim that stronger cars with stiff bumpers mean the occupant is probably okay, and “let him sue me.”
+Soft tissue cases are injuries that don’t always rear their ugly heads upon impact.
+These are the cases in insurance adjusters whose T.V. ad campaigns elude to as little or no value.
+So insurers claim that more robust cars with stiff bumpers mean the occupant is probably okay, and “let him sue me.”
 (It is little to no risk for the insurance company to force a case to trial, that costs more for you to try than your potential jury award payout).

 Typically, defense lawyers argue the later noticed injury was from your failure to mitigate.
-And they may even argue a superseding or intervening cause was responsible.
-For example, above, we saw that a broken collar bone yielded a $1 award.
+And they may even claim a superseding or intervening cause was responsible.
+For example, above, we saw that a broken collarbone yielded a $1 award.

 Arguably, the jury thought P was lying about the severity and cause of the injuries.
-But the jury did find B was liable for the impact to the rear of P. No doubt; a better lawyer could have won the case on damages.
-But here the shallow win was on the issue liability only.
+But the jury found B liable for the impact to the rear of P. No doubt, a better lawyer could have won the case on damages.
+But here, the shallow win was on the issue of liability only.

-Hopefully, a smart rider understands that along with the fun of riding, comes other contingencies.
+Hopefully, an intelligent rider understands that other contingencies come with the fun of riding.
 Riding and injuries go hand in hand.
-So for this reason, the smart biker will maintain a lawyer like Ehline on a retainer.
+So, for this reason, the competent biker will maintain a lawyer like Ehline on a retainer.
 Afterward, the biker has a lawyer tasked just for this purpose.
-Of particular interest, Ehline offers 24-hour support to our fallen motorcycle rider clients.
+Ehline offers 24-hour support to our fallen motorcycle rider clients of particular interest.

-A doctor can document your pain, your objective injuries, and subjective complaints.
+A doctor can document your pain, objective injuries, and subjective complaints.
 Also, the physician can identify and treat other difficulties you have post-accident.
-So starting with the ambulance EMT, start identifying where the area of impact and trauma was, and where it hurts.
+So starting with the ambulance EMT, begin placing the area of impact and trauma and where it hurts.

-For example, be articulate in describing if you are unable to work, as opposed to merely working while suffering chronic pain.
+For example, be articulate in describing if you are unable to work instead of merely working while suffering chronic pain.
 The more details, the better the diagnostic report.
 Jury materials must be accurate.
-There is a significant difference between “ouch that hurts” and “I can’t lift stuff at work, so they fired me as a result.”
+There is a significant difference between “ouch, that hurts” and “I can’t lift stuff at work, so they fired me as a result.”
 Understood?

-Assuming the motorcycle accident victim had insurance, he or she can seek damages for mental and physical trauma.
-Us lawyers call this “pain and suffering.”
+Assuming the motorcycle accident victim had insurance, they could seek damages for mental and physical trauma.
+We lawyers call this “pain and suffering.”
 But this is reimbursement on top of recovery for substantial economic damages, such as medical costs.
 Suffering and pain are just that.

 The law allows a jury to assign a price tag to the emotions of grief, torment, humiliation, agitation, outrage, panic, and overall debasement.
 After all, the catastrophe has altered your life negatively.

 Of particular interest, these damages are “subjective costs.”
-In other words, the trier of fact must delve into the mind, body, and soul of a victim.
-Questions include: “how does this affect day to day quality of life?”
+In other words, the trier of fact must delve into a victim’s mind, body, and soul.
+Questions include: “how does this affect the day-to-day quality of life?”

 Juries want to know how valuable quality of life is.
 For example, what if the rider now suffers chronic pain and risks morphine addiction?
 So these damages are a significant component of any injury claim.
 Evaluating a claim is just as much science as it is an art.

-Running around, locating estimates and receipts can drain victims of their time and resources.
+Running around and locating estimates and receipts can drain victims of their time and resources.
 A rider with no comp or collision coverage to replace the bike is left in the cold.
 So unless the wrongdoer pays money, your bike remains wrecked.

 Of course, we all love our bikes.
 And usually, we have done some custom work, as discussed.
 Many bikes are a labor of love.
 The diminished value of a repaired bike should be part of the factor.
-A bike that was in a wreck always is worth less than a pristine motorcycle.
+A bike in a wreck is always worth less than a new motorcycle.

-Even if the bike was fixed, it is no longer "cherry” in the minds of any buyer or collector.
-So a top lawyer will be able to seek coverage for a new bike, or compensation for the lost value of the repaired bike, not just to have it repaired.
-Because of this, at Ehline, we go the extra mile to get the full price out of your bike.
+Even if the bike was fixed, it is no longer a “cherry” in the minds of any buyer or collector.
+So a top lawyer can seek coverage for a new bike or compensation for the lost value of the repaired bike, not just to have it repaired.
+Because of this, at Ehline, we go the extra mile to get the total price out of your bike.

 Some of us work for ourselves and contract our services out.
 When unable to work due to injuries, collateral issues arise.
-For example, when riders can’t perform their obligations, they are found in breach of a contract.
+For example, when riders can’t perform their obligations, they breach a contract.
 But impossibility usually terminates the deal.
-So when you’re in a crash, and self-employed, you’re in a real pickle.
+So when you’re in a crash and self-employed, you’re in a real pickle.

-That victim with a regular job can use some sick pay, collect state disability.
-Also, if fired, he or she could probably collect unemployment insurance.
+A victim with a regular job can use some sick pay and collect state disability.
+Also, if fired, they could probably collect unemployment insurance.
 But for the ambitious risk-taker, nothing but torment and sadness remain after a smash-up on a bike.

-Self-employed movers and shakers don’t get all those nanny state privileges.
+Self-employed movers and shakers don’t get all those nanny-state privileges.
 So unless you have a contract in writing, you will likely lose.
 His backup strategy would be to use tax records of previous years to show a loss.
-But even then, there are so many variables it can become a convoluted economic damages claim.
+But even then, many variables can become a convoluted economic damages claim.
 Most of all, these numbers can confuse a jury.

 But for a lawyer, this remains important to know.
 In the meantime, the victim needs time to heal.
 If you fail to utilize the optimum time for recovery, your situation can worsen.
 Unfortunately, the nonemployee has a hard time recuperating.
-Most of all, he or she stresses over having no inflow of money.
+Most of all, they stress over having no inflow of money.

-No matter your job status, even a simple soft-tissue claim can hurt a person economically.
+Even a simple soft-tissue claim can hurt a person economically, no matter your job status.
 A more severe injury can harm your future earning capacity.
 And that could trigger a significant and rapid loss of funds.

 But beyond that, victims must keep records with dates of tardiness from work, using up vacation, and sick pay.
-Furthermore, for the self-employed, they must keep records of lost contract(s), etc.
+Furthermore, the self-employed must keep records of lost contract(s), etc.

-A crafty defense attorney will argue in mitigation that you were able to do work sooner.
-So they will assert you were playing hooky, or “milking” it.
+A crafty defense attorney will argue in mitigation that you could do work sooner.
+So they will assert you were playing hooky or “milking” it.
 So, in addition to employer documentation, your doctor must justify your absence in the medical reports.
-He will need to explain why you were not able to return to light duty.
+He will need to explain why you could not return to light duty.